Medical expert of the article

 - reinfection or reactivation of primary chlamydial infection - increased levels of IgG antibodies, IgA antibodies, single IgM antibodies;

-Bacteriological study of feces.
+Bacteriological examination of feces.

 Bacteriological examination of urine.

-Diagnostic criteria of Reiter's syndrome:
+Diagnostic criteria for Reiter's syndrome:

-- detection of antibodies to chlamydia and / or other arthritogenic microorganisms in the blood and / or their antigens in biological materials;
+- detection of antibodies to chlamydia and/or other arthritogenic microorganisms in the blood and/or their antigens in biological materials;

 - damage to the skin and mucous membranes;

-- availability of HLA-B27.
+- presence of HLA-B27.

 Differential diagnosis of reactive arthritis